Mucormycosis

-Mucormycosis, also known as black fungus, is a serious fungal infection that comes under fulminant fungal sinusitis, usually in people who are immunocompromised.
-It is curable only when diagnosed early.
+Mucormycosis, also known as black fungus, is a severe fungal infection that may cause fulminant fungal sinusitis, usually in people who are immunocompromised.
+It is most curable when diagnosed early.
 Symptoms depend on where in the body the infection occurs.
 It most commonly infects the nose, sinuses, eyes and brain resulting in a runny nose, one-sided facial swelling and pain, headache, fever, blurred vision, bulging or displacement of the eye (proptosis), and tissue death.
-Other forms of disease may infect the lungs, stomach and intestines, and skin.
+Other sites of infection may include the lungs, stomach and intestines, and skin.
+The fatality rate is about 54%.

 It is spread by spores of molds of the order Mucorales, most often through inhalation, contaminated food, or contamination of open wounds.
 These fungi are common in soils, decomposing organic matter (such as rotting fruit and vegetables), and animal manure, but usually do not affect people.
 It is not transmitted between people.
 Risk factors include diabetes with persistently high blood sugar levels or diabetic ketoacidosis, low white blood cells, cancer, organ transplant, iron overload, kidney problems, long-term steroids or use of immunosuppressants, and to a lesser extent in HIV/AIDS.

 Diagnosis is by biopsy and culture, with medical imaging to help determine the extent of disease.
 It may appear similar to aspergillosis.
 Treatment is generally with amphotericin B and surgical debridement.
 Preventive measures include wearing a face mask in dusty areas, avoiding contact with water-damaged buildings, and protecting the skin from exposure to soil such as when gardening or certain outdoor work.
 It tends to progress rapidly and is fatal in about half of sinus cases and almost all cases of the widespread type.

-Mucormycosis is usually rare, affecting fewer than 2 people per million people each year in San Francisco, but is now ~80 times more common in India.
+Mucormycosis is usually rare, but is now ~80 times more common in India.
 People of any age may be affected, including premature infants.
 The first known case of mucormycosis was possibly the one described by Friedrich Küchenmeister in 1855.
-The disease has been reported in natural disasters; 2004 Indian Ocean tsunami and the 2011 Missouri tornado.
+The disease has been reported in natural disasters, including the 2004 Indian Ocean tsunami and the 2011 Joplin tornado.
 During the COVID-19 pandemic, an association between mucormycosis and COVID-19 has been reported.
-This association is thought to relate to reduced immune function during the course of the illness and may also be related to glucocorticoid therapy for COVID-19.
+This association is thought to relate to reduced immune function during the illness and may also be related to glucocorticoid therapy for COVID-19.
 A rise in cases was particularly noted in India.